 - Bleeding disorders coupled with chiropractic manipulation can result in large clots compressing the spinal cord.

-- Both cancerous and noncancerous tumors can grow in the space near the spinal cord.
-If this occurs, the tumor can put pressure on the cord, causing compression.
+- Cancerous and noncancerous tumors can grow in the space near the spinal cord.
+The tumor can put pressure on the cord if this occurs, causing compression.

-- Medication: Anti-inflammatory medications may help decrease swelling and reduce pain.
+- Anti-inflammatory medications may help decrease swelling and reduce pain.

-- Injections: When oral medications are not effective, epidural steroid injections into the spinal area may help treat symptoms of a spinal cord compression.
+- Epidural steroid injections into the spinal area may help treat the symptoms of spinal cord compression.

-- Physical therapy: Some people with spinal cord compressions may benefit from physical therapy.
-Exercises can help strengthen the abdominal and leg muscles, which may help decrease symptoms.
+- Some people with spinal cord compression may benefit from physical therapy.
+Exercises can help strengthen the abdominal and leg muscles, and this strengthening may help decrease symptoms.

-- Surgery: If more conservative treatments don’t work, surgery may be an option.
-Depending on the cause of the compression, surgery can fuse vertebrae together, remove bone spurs, or increase the space between the vertebrae.
+Surgery may be an option if more conservative treatments don’t work.
+The appropriate type of surgery depends on the cause of the compression.
+Surgeons can fuse vertebrae together, remove bone spurs, or increase the space between the vertebrae.

-The cause of the compression along with the severity of symptoms affects prognosis.
-Some patients respond well to treatment while others may not.
+The cause of the compression along with the severity of symptoms affects your outlook.
+Some people respond well to treatment while others may not.

-Since there are many causes of spinal cord compression, it may not be possible to prevent it in all cases.
+It may not be possible to prevent spinal cord compression in all cases because there are so many possible causes.
 Maintaining a healthy weight and getting regular exercise can help reduce added pressure on the back and symptoms of a cord compression.
-Learning how to lift properly may decrease the likelihood of an injury, which can lead to a spinal cord compression.
+Learning how to lift properly may decrease your likelihood of injury.